serejandmyself/foundation-ceremony/foundation.md

 - Claim tokens
 - Collect ETH for foundation

-If someone acquired THC tokens during the auction but didn't claim them after some time had passed, those THC tokens will be **send to the balance of the agent and controlled via governance**.
+If someone acquired THC tokens during the auction but didn't claim them after some time had passed (7 days), those THC tokens will be burned from the auction balance.

 Under the hood the process is also fairly simple:
 - The auction has a start time and